SmartAppsDevelopment/AndroidOffilineLibrar/README.md

 # AndroidOffilineLibrar

-AndroidOffilineLibrar is a library to store json data in file at private location of project and later on parse it again when there is no network available
+AndroidOffilineLibrar is a library to store json data in file at private location of project and later on parse it again when there is no network available. place a json file with same name if there is no respnse from server then offline library look for same file in assets folder.